-A spring clip for mounting the sensor is provided with the boiler.
-This should be fixed with the screw provided, using the small hole in the front panel of the boiler.
+A spring clip for mounting the sensor is supplied fitted to the boiler, on the rear of the control panel.

 The fire valve should be located after the second (15 micron) filter, i.e. between the filter and the point at which the oil line enters the building.
 Refer to Figures 3-1 to 3-3.